Organization Memberships

 - verify your email first

-- read the confirmation step carefully if you already have a personal subscription
+- read the preview and confirmation step carefully, especially if you already have a personal subscription

 - if you belong to multiple teams, confirm which organization is active before doing team-billed work